JasonLocklin/Dissertation/VWM/Discussion.md

 a colour (a guess), or a mis-identification of one of the non-target distractors as belonging to the indicated spatial position (non-target response).

-[VWM Multiple -guessing results]
-Interestingly, in contrast to the single square condition, the patient group does not appear to guess more frequently than the other groups when presented with multiple square stimuli (figure
-\ref{fig_VWM_MTarget}).
-This may reflect a limited sensitivity in this task variant, as in the multi-square condition, binding errors appear to be the overwhelming source of failures.
-While the single-square condition is effectively tuned to detect guessing (as that is the only type of error possible), the multi-square conditions simply provides less opportunity to detect guessing, both in terms of space on the colour bar that results in coding a response as a guess, and in terms of response frequency, given the three possible outcome probabilities.

-TODO: Above, mention proportion of P_G in multi-target cond.

-Additionally, it should not be automatically discounted that a difference in the healthy control groups might account for the failure to identify group differences in guessing in the multi-square condition.
-The control groups perform almost perfectly on the single square condition, but fell away from this "ceiling" somewhat on the multi-square condition.
-The difference between neglect and healthy performance may simply be more accentuated when the task is calibrated such that healthy performance is near perfect and not highly variable.

 [VWM Multiple -mis-binding] Patients appeared to be more likely to